paliasgh/documentation/docs/icub_robot_calibration/icub-stereo-calib.md

 The boardWidth W is the number of corners along the width direction of the chessboard pattern (e.g. 8 for the provided pattern).

-The boardHeight H is the number of corners along the width direction of the chessboard pattern (e.g. 6 for the provided pattern).
+The boardHeight H is the number of corners along the height direction of the chessboard pattern (e.g. 6 for the provided pattern).

 The boardSize S specifies the length (in meters) of one side of the squares in the chessboard pattern.